rishiraj88/leasing/README.md

 # Leasing Application for All Mobility Groups

+End-User Utility App for the following classes of users:
+- lessee, called `customer` in the project for easier reference, and
+- lessor, called `provider`.

+The app is designed in the form of two modules:
+- backend modules, in the directory `contract`, and
+- frontend modules, in the directory `leasingclient`.

+Using this app, Lessees can perform these actions about vehicles and leasing contracts:
-End-User Utility to take vehicles on lease, respect such leasing contracts and returning the leased vehicles to the providers.
-For use by customers (vehicle users)
+- take vehicles on lease,
+- respect such leasing contracts, and
+- return the leased vehicles to the providers.

+The usage scenarios for lessors are not available in the current version of the app as it has been planned to essentially be a User Self-Help Portal.
+However, the app may be easily extended to add lessor and administrator use cases.

 ## Technologies Used to Build the Application
-- Angular
+- Angular 15 / 18
 - Java 17
 - Spring Boot 3.2.5
 - MySQL 8.0.31 (containerized)